-- 1.9 In cases where a change is determined to be significant, the risk management process of CSM RA must be carried out by the proposer.
-The framework of the risk management process is based on the analysis and evaluation of hazards using one or more of the following risk acceptance principles: - application of codes of practice; - comparison with similar systems (reference systems); and - explicit risk estimation. - 1.10 Although the risk management process of the CSM RA must always be complied with, it can complement existing domestic legislation.
-The CSM RA applies the same principles as set out in Regulation 3 of the MHSWR but sets out a more formalised process with an independent evaluation of the risk assessment process by an assessment body (which can be carried out by an in-house service if it meets the criteria in the regulation).
-The CSM RA also includes additional elements requiring: - agreements with other duty holders or 'actors' (in European terms) involved in managing or affected by the risk in their risk management process and associated safety management responsibilities; and - cooperation arrangement between 'actors' in how shared risks will be managed. - 1.11 It is very likely that the change being proposed will impact on other interfaces in relation to the railway system which domestic legislation such as MHSWR and CDM Regulation (see below) will also require the proposer to assess safety risk.
-Whilst it is possible to carry out separate risk assessments under each piece of legislation, in these cases it is likely to be more efficient to produce a single, broadly scoped, risk assessment in accordance with the CSM RA that addresses the risks for the whole operation as a result of the proposed change.
-The scope of the risk management process should be recorded in the System Definition.Conflict should not arise between domestic and European legislative provisions in relation to risk assessments.
-The CSM RA, ROGS, MHSWR and CDM Regulation requirements seek to achieve the same result: a robust risk assessment and controls to maintain or reduce risk.
-ORR therefore considers it to be unnecessary for duty holders to produce separate risk assessment and evaluation processes to comply with domestic and European requirements.
-Compliance with the CSM RA should simultaneously deliver compliance with regulation 19 ROGS and regulation 3 MHSWR in respect of the change and impact on other interfaces, as the purpose of the CSM RA is to deliver a thorough and competent risk assessment process.
+- 2.9 In cases where a change is determined to be significant, the risk management process of the CSM REA must be carried out by the proposer.
+The framework of the risk management process is based on the analysis and evaluation of hazards using one or more of the following risk acceptance principles: - application of codes of practice;

+- comparison with similar systems (reference systems); and - explicit risk estimation.

+- 2.10 Although the risk management process of the CSM REA must always be complied with, it also complements domestic safety legislation.
+The CSM REA applies the same principles as set out in Regulation 3 of the MHSWR (S.I.
+1999/3242) but requires a more formalised process involving an independent evaluation of the risk assessment process by an assessment body (which can be carried out by an inhouse service if it meets the criteria in the regulation).
+The CSM REA also includes additional elements requiring: - agreements with other duty holders involved in managing or affected by the risk in their risk management process and associated safety management responsibilities; and

-- 1.12 Significantly, a court is likely to interpret domestic legislation in such a way as to determine that a risk assessment which is CSM RA compliant is suitable and sufficient for the purposes of the domestic requirements. - 1.13 If a proposer of a change applies one or more of the three risk acceptance principles in the CSM RA regulation correctly for all identified hazards, and implements suitable control measures, this should mean that the risk has been reduced to an acceptable level for the change being effected.
-One of the purposes of the CSM RA is to ensure that a high level of safety will be maintained, and where reasonably practicable, improved.
+- cooperation arrangement between duty holders in how shared risks will be managed. - 2.11 Duty holders should consider whether any changes being proposed interface with other legislation, such as MHSWR and the Construction (Design and Management) Regulations 2007 (S.I.
+2007/320) ("the CDM Regulation") which also require the proposer to assess safety risk.
+Whilst it is possible to carry out separate risk assessments under each piece of legislation, in these cases it is likely to be more efficient to produce a single, broadly scoped, risk assessment in accordance with the CSM REA that addresses the risks for the whole operation as a result of the proposed change.
+The scope of the risk management process should be recorded in the System Definition. - 2.12 Conflict should not arise between separate domestic legislative provisions in relation to risk assessments.
+The CSM REA, ROGS, MHSWR and CDM Regulation requirements seek to achieve the same result: a robust risk assessment and controls to maintain or reduce risk.
+ORR therefore considers it to be unnecessary for duty holders to produce separate risk assessment and evaluation processes to comply with domestic requirements.
+Compliance with the CSM REA should simultaneously deliver compliance with regulation 19 ROGS and regulation 3 MHSWR in respect of the change and impact on other interfaces, as the purpose of the CSM REA is to deliver a thorough and competent risk assessment process. - 2.13 Significantly, a court is likely to interpret legislation in such a way as to determine that a risk assessment which is CSM REA compliant is suitable and sufficient to meet domestic requirements. - 2.14 If a proposer of a change applies one or more of the three risk acceptance principles in the CSM REA regulation correctly for all identified hazards, and implements suitable control measures, this should mean that the risk has been reduced to an acceptable level for the change being carried out.
+One of the purposes of the CSM REA is to ensure that a high level of safety will be maintained and, where reasonably practicable, improved.